Tahasaif3/Todo-List/README.md

 To use this todo list application, follow these steps:

 1. Clone this repository to your local machine.
-2. Install dependencies by running `npm install`.
+2. Install dependencies by running `npm i t6ra2-todo_list`.
-3. Run the application using `npm start`.
+3. Run the application using `npx t6ra2-todo_list`.
 4. Follow the prompts to perform various actions on your todo list.

 ## Dependencies